This post offers 45+ ideas for surviving a boring lecture.

 Pay special attention to:

-- The sources cited: will the sources that the lecturer has cited on their slides be useful to you for writing your essay?
+- The sources cited: will the sources that the professor has cited on their slides be useful to you for writing your essay?

 - The links to your assessment: what points in the lecture slides are most relevant to your assessment tasks?
 These will be the ones to pay most attention to.
 Maybe you can take down some of those points and turn them into flashcard study notes?
 (See point 8).